haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Trident of Fish Command
 Weapon (trident), uncommon (requires attunement)
 This trident is a magic weapon.
 It has 3 charges.
 While you carry it, you can use an action and expend 1 charge to cast dominate beast (save DC 15) from it
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 247

 on a beast that has an innate swimming speed.
 The trident regains 1d3 expended charges daily at dawn.
 Universal Solvent